 With that information, Nancy and Jon immediately emailed the doctor, Michael Okun, M.D., chair of the UF department of neurology and executive director of the Norman Fixel Institute for Neurological Diseases at UF Health.
 By 5 p.m. that same Thursday, they received a response.

-Both James Wymer, M.D., Ph.D., a neurologist and professor in the department of neurology; and Emily Plowman, Ph.D., CCC-SLP, an associate professor in the departments of speech, language and hearing sciences and neurology at the UF College of Medicine, work specifically with ALS patients.
+Both James Wymer, M.D., Ph.D., a neurologist and professor in the department of neurology; and Emily Plowman, Ph.D., CCC-SLP, an associate professor in the department of speech, language and hearing sciences at the UF College of Public Health and Health Professions, work specifically with ALS patients.
 Dr. Wymer’s office scheduled Nancy for an appointment the following Monday.
 After meeting Dr. Wymer, they knew their search for quality, compassionate care was realized, especially with Nancy sensing his genuine concern for her.

 “Jim Wymer was very compassionate and proactive from the moment we met him,” Jon said.
 “He was completely focused on what he could do to help Nancy battle her ALS.”